By skill or by luck, you have the good fortune of scouring the internet to determine how to invest $100k.

 Unfortunately, you can’t simply buy a bargain wine from the grocery store, stick it in your basement for a few years, and expect to reap an eventual profit.
 If you want to make money from wine, it needs to be of high quality, ideally rare, and stored in optimal conditions.

 Unless you already have vast wine knowledge and a professional storage setup, we recommend using Vinovest.
-Vinovest ensures wine authenticity, stores it for you, and ships it to buyers when you’re ready to sell.
+Vinovest ensures wine authenticity, stores it for you, and ships it to buyers when they’re ready to sell.
 Users of the platform can fund an account with a mere minimum of $1,000, select an investment style, and wait patiently as their account balances (hopefully) grow.
-If you decide you’d actually like to taste some of that rare wine yourself, Vinovest will ship it to you for free.
+If you decide you’d actually like to taste some of that rare wine yourself, Vinovest will ship it to you.

-Vinovest charges an annual fee of 2.85%, and that annual fee drops to 2.5% for balances over $50,000.
+Vinovest’s managed portfolios charge annual fees between 1.90% and 2.50%, depending on which investment tier you fall in.
 You can learn more or sign up at Vinovest, or dive deeper into this platform by reading our Vinovest review.

 Debt-based assets/private credit